Hello, my name is Kent Weakley. My love affair with photography started a long time ago. And, “YES”, I will do crazy things to make a photo.

 - I love America

-- Typography was one of my favorite classes in college
+- Typography was one of my favorite subjects in college

 - I enjoy history (tidbits, stories, and unusual connections, not so much the high school textbook version)